Peter Boghossian: Street epistemology

 Street epistemology (often abbreviated to SE) is a term coined by Boghossian in his book A Manual for Creating Atheists.
 This is a set of non-confrontational conversational techniques for discussing a strongly-held belief, designed to promote thoughtful reflection and open-mindedness in a participant regarding the belief.
 Boghossian outlined the method and its application in helping religious believers to reflect on the reliability of faith as an epistemology.
 However, it has also been found effective in many other contexts, and Boghossian later co-authored with James Lindsay How to Have Impossible Conversations, which describes the application of street epistemology to an examination of a wider range of beliefs including nonreligious ones.

-One popularizer of street epistemology is Anthony Magnabosco, who has uploaded many examples of SE conversations he has had to his YouTube channel.
-He has created many other resources surrounding the topic, and engages with a community of street epistemologists looking to become proficient in the method and apply it in their lives.
-Magnabosco is the founder of Street Epistemology International, a non-profit organization "whose mission is to encourage and normalize critical thinking and skepticism while providing people around the world with the resources needed to develop and promote street epistemology".
-Resources are available for the community of SE practitioners, which include a guide on how to perform interviews using the style.